-A first step to identify such structures in a non-trivial example has been taken in~\cite{Behr:2020gqw}.
-Here, a proposal was formulated that associates to every rational B-type defect in an $SU (3)/U (2)$ Kazama-Suzuki model a fusion functor (and correspondingly a matrix factorization).
-For a subclass of them, the fusion of defects was computed and was shown to be consistent with the fusion of rational defects.
-It would be interesting to study this further with the goal of proving an equivalence of the corresponding tensor subcategory of matrix factorizations and the tensor category of rational B-type defects in such models, similarly to what has been achieved for minimal models \cite{Davydov:2014oya}.
+A first step towards identifying such structures in a non-trivial example has been taken in~\cite{Behr:2020gqw}.
+There, a proposal was formulated that associates to every rational B-type defect in an $SU(3)/U(2)$ Kazama--Suzuki model a fusion functor (and hence a matrix factorization), and for a subclass the fusion was computed and found to agree with the fusion of rational defects.
+It would be interesting to extend this analysis and to test, in further examples, whether the resulting tensor subcategory of matrix factorizations reproduces the tensor category of rational B-type defects, as is known in the minimal model case~\cite{Davydov:2014oya}.